Kyrgyz cuisine: Meat dishes

 Meat in various forms has always been an essential part of Kyrgyz cuisine.
-Among the most popular meat dishes are horse-meat sausages (kazy or chuchuk), roasted sheep's liver, beshbarmak (a dish containing boiled and shredded meat with thin noodles), and various other delicacies made from horse meat.
+Among the most popular meat dishes are horse-meat sausages (qazı or chuchuk), roasted sheep's liver, beshbarmak (a dish containing boiled and shredded meat with thin noodles), and various other delicacies made from horse meat.

 Beshbarmak

 Beshbarmak is the Kyrgyz national dish, although it is also common in Kazakhstan and in Xinjiang (where it is called narin).
 It consists of horse meat (or mutton/beef) boiled in its own broth for several hours and served over homemade noodles sprinkled with parsley.
-Beshbarmak means "Five Fingers" in the Kyrgyz language, and is so called probably because the dish is typically eaten with the hands.
+Beshbarmak means "five fingers" in the Kyrgyz language, and is so called probably because the dish is typically eaten with the hands.
 Beshbarmak is most often made during a feast to celebrate the birth of a new child, an important birthday, or to mourn a death in the family, either at a funeral or on an anniversary.
 If mutton is used instead of horse meat, a boiled sheep's head is placed on the table in front of the most honored guest, who cuts bits and parts from the head and offers them around to the other guests at the table.

 Dimlama

-Dimlama is a stew consisting of meat, potatoes, onions, vegetables and sometimes fruits.
+Dimlama is a stew consisting of meat, potatoes, onions, vegetables and fruits.